 You should observe the regulations and guidelines as stipulated by the University.
 The regulations and guidelines extracted below are for your reference only.
 You should refer to the most up-to-date information on the University website.

-(1) Academic Regulations for Taught Postgraduate Degrees (Effective from Semester A 2018/19)
+(1) Academic Regulations for Taught Postgraduate Degrees (Applicable to students admitted in Semester A 2022/23 & thereafter) (Effective from Semester A 2022/23)

 Glossary